WilyWildWilly/wait4postgresql/README.md

  - you're using a different DB engine (it would be 27017 for MongoDB or 3306 for MySQL or MariaDB)
  - you're using a customized port configuration for your containers

-## in-docker implementation
+## in-docker generation

-If you don't want to add a file, you can generate the script directly on container build by adding the following lines right before the authorisation and run commands.
+If you don't want to add a file, you can generate the script directly on container build by adding the following lines right before the backend's db creation and migration commands.
 Here's how:

 ```
 RUN touch wait4postgres.sh && echo "#!/bin/bash" >> wait4postgres.sh